KISS "Creatures of the Night" Album Review

 In the mid-2000s, KISS Collectors began salivating over rumors of a recently discovered stash of so-called "Brazilian Promo" copies of Creatures which featured Vinnie Vincent in Ace Frehley's place on the cover, wearing his "Ankh" makeup.
 Legend had it that these "ultra rare" editions were only sold in Brazil when KISS performed their final shows in makeup there in early 1983.
 The LPs began fetching premium prices on eBay and other auction sites, until it was revealed that the so-called "Brazilian" pressings were merely the creation of a bootlegger with better-than-average airbrushing skills.

 Their best album of the '80s?
 Yes, I think so.

 Summin' it up...

-Though Creatures never got its proper due during its initial release, its reputation has slowly grown over the years.
+Creatures' reputation has slowly grown over the years.
 KISS fans and band members alike agree today that it ranks as one of the band's finest hours.
-(Gene Simmons has stated that KISS is best represented by three albums: Destroyer in the '70s, Creatures in the '80s, and Revenge in the '90s.)
-The album was eventually awarded a Gold Record (for sales of 500,000 copies in the U.S.) in 1994 and several tracks from it still find their way into KISS set lists to this day.
+Gene Simmons has stated that KISS is best represented by three albums: Destroyer in the '70s, Creatures in the '80s, and Revenge in the '90s.
+The album was eventually awarded a Gold Record (for sales of 500,000 copies in the U.S.) in 1994 and songs from it still turn up in live set lists to this day.
 This writer feels that it's their most bad-ass record of the 1980s and quite possibly their most bad-ass album overall.
 Newcomers to the KISS Army (as well as anyone who might have passed on it the first time) are well advised to give this underrated classic a spin.
 As for everyone else... well, if it's too loud, you're too old!!